Veterans (VA) Disability Lawyer Serving West Virginia

 West Virginia VA Statistics

-- More than 34,000 veterans receiving VA disability benefits
+- More than 34,000 veterans receiving VA disability benefits; and

-- More than 80,000 veterans enrolled in VA’s health care system, and almost 58,000 of whom have sought treatment at a VA health center
+- More than 70,000 veterans enrolled in VA’s health care system, and almost 55,000 have sought treatment at a VA facility.

-How to Receive VA Disability Benefits in West Virginia
+How to Get VA Disability Benefits in West Virginia

 A Current, Diagnosed Disability

 To prove service connection, you must have a diagnosis from a healthcare professional of a current, disabling condition.

 Unlike the Social Security Administration’s SSDI benefits, VA does not require you to be totally disabled.
 You can receive VA disability benefits for a partial disability.

 Next, you must show that an event, injury, or illness occurred during your military service that caused or led to the development of your condition(s).
 A few examples of possible in-service events are a combat mission, a training exercise, or exposure to toxic chemicals.